Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- The combined points per game average of the two teams, 68.4, is 13.4 points greater than Saturday's over/under.
+- The two teams combine to score 68.4 points per game, 13.4 more than the total in this contest.

-- The 44.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 55 over/under in this contest.
+- This contest's over/under is 10.8 points above the 44.2 these two squads combine to surrender per game this season.

 - Bears games have an average total of 51.8 points this season, 3.2 fewer than Saturday's over/under.